Test and fix Jira connections

-- From the View menu, select User Inbox.
+- In the menu bar, select View > User Inbox.

-- Select External Requests.
-Requests from the default request provider are displayed in the content window.
+- Select Requests.
+Requests from mapped request providers are displayed in the content window.

-- Check there are no errors in the content or console windows.
+- For a Jira request provider, check for errors in the content or console windows.

 Fix SSL certificates

-If a Jira connection has one of the following errors, the most likely cause is a missing Jira site certificate on your Dimensions CM server:
+A Jira connection can have one of the following errors, the most likely cause is a missing Jira site certificate on your Dimensions CM server: